wilmoore/savvy-ai-academy-book/doc/introduction.md

 # Introduction
-You've already won by commiting to learning and practicing AI techniques.
+You've already won by commiting to building your business on top of AI.
+This book will help you build with AI while learning along the way.

 ### WHO can make Money with AI?
 Everyone.